Umar Hakeem

-Muhammad Umar Hakeem bin Suhar Redzuan (born 26 August 2002) is a Malaysian professional footballer who plays as a central midfielder for Malaysia Super League club Melaka.
+Muhammad Umar Hakeem bin Suhar Redzuan (born 26 August 2002) is a Malaysian professional footballer who plays as a winger or left-back for Malaysia Super League club Negeri Sembilan.

 Club career

+Early career

+Umar Hakeem began his football development at the Mokhtar Dahari Academy, where he trained under the National Football Development Programme (NFDP) from 2015 to 2019.
+At the age of 18, he was signed by Johor Darul Ta'zim and joined JDT III to continue his development with the club.

 Johor Darul Ta'zim II

-In 2020, Umar joined the Johor Darul Ta'zim II squad.
+Umar made his debut for JDT II on 20 September 2020 against Selangor II, coming on as an 86th-minute substitute.
+During the 2020 season, he made three appearances for JDT II while spending most of the campaign with JDT III in the President's Cup.
+In 2021, he established himself as a regular in the squad and continued to feature in the Malaysia Premier League through the 2022 season.

+During the 2023 and 2024–25 seasons, Umar represented JDT II in the MFL Cup.
+He helped the team win the 2024–25 MFL Cup, securing the club's first title in the competition.

 Melaka

-On 16 July 2025, Melaka signed Umar from Johor Darul Ta'zim II.
+On 16 July 2025, Umar joined Melaka FC on loan from JDT II ahead of the 2025–26 season.

+Negeri Sembilan

+On 7 July 2026, Negeri Sembilan announced the signing of Umar ahead of the 2026–27 season.

 International career

 Youth

 Umar was part of the 2018 AFC U-16 Championship squad.
 Umar also became the runner-up 2019 AFF U-18 Youth Championship.
 He was later selected for the national under-23 team for the 2022 AFC U-23 Asian Cup qualification, 2024 AFC U-23 Asian Cup qualification helping the squad to reach the 2022 final tournament and 2024 final tournament.